evertec/athmovil-android-sdk/README.md

 ```

 ## Testing
-To test your Payment Button integration you can make payments in production using the Private and Public tokens of your ATH Móvil Business account or you can use the public token "dummy" to make simulated payments.
-When you use the token "dummy":
+* You could test the integration with ATH Movil Personal Application so you can use your public token or set the public as "dummy".
-* The ATH Movil production application will simulate a payment.
+* Setting public token as "dummy"  ATH Movil Personal Application will simulate a payment, in that way you can test all the features such as
-* No end user credentials need to be provided to interact with the simulated payment.
-* Completed, cancelled and expired payments can be tested.
+completed, expired or cancelled payments.
+You need the latest version of ATH Movil Personal Application.

 ```java
 public void onClickPayButton(View view) {